This section is not supported for embedded platforms.

 Included in the NGC Helm Repository is a chart designed to automate for push-button deployment to a Kubernetes cluster.

-The Riva AI Services Helm Chart can be used to deploy ASR, NLP, and TTS services automatically.
+The Riva Speech AI Helm Chart deploys the ASR, NLP, and TTS services automatically.
 The Helm chart performs a number of functions:

-Pulls Docker images from NGC for the Riva Speech Server, and utility containers for downloading and converting models.
+Pulls Docker images from NGC for the Riva Speech AI server and utility containers for downloading and converting models.

 Downloads the requested model artifacts from NGC as configured in the

 Generates the Triton Inference Server model repository.

 Starts the Riva Speech AI server as configured in a Kubernetes pod.

 Exposes the Riva Speech AI server as a configured service.

 Examples of pretrained models are released with Riva for each of the services.
 The Helm chart comes preconfigured for downloading and deploying all of these models.